fiste788/fantamanajer/public/javascripts/flot/API.md

 alert((new Date()).getTime())
 ```

-There are different schools of thought when it comes to diplay of
+There are different schools of thought when it comes to display of
 timestamps.
 Many will want the timestamps to be displayed according to
 a certain time zone, usually the time zone in which the data has been
 produced.
 Some want the localized experience, where the timestamps are